stereotype441/language/working/enhanced-constructors/feature-specification.md

   VALUE`). _Note that in this document, all-caps names are metasyntactic variables._

-  - These are the only two syntaxes that are recognized as a valid write to a non-late final field.
-Other syntaxes that are semantically equivalent (e.g. `(this).FIELDNAME = VALUE`) are not permitted.
+  - These are the only two syntaxes for writing to a field that are given special treatment by this proposal. _For example, `(this).FIELDNAME = VALUE` cannot be used to initialize a final field; it would be treated as a setter invocation applied to an ordinary `this` expression, and the ordinary `this` expression would be forbidden by flow analysis if the field has not yet been initialized._

 - A call to a super constructor, using the syntax `super(ARGUMENTS)` (for an unnamed constructor) or `super.NAME(ARGUMENTS)` (for a named constructor).
 For